zackmdavis/Category_War/evolution_of_meaning_basics.md

 ### Philosophy in the Darkest Timeline: Basics of the Evolution of Meaning

 A decade and a half from now, during the next Plague, you're lucky enough to have an underground bunker to wait out the months until herd immunity.
-Unfortunately, as your food stocks dwindle, you realize you'll have to make a perlious journey out to the surface world for a supply run.
+Unfortunately, as your food stocks dwindle, you realize you'll have to make a perilous journey out to the surface world for a supply run.
 Ever since the botched geoengineering experiment of '29—and perhaps more so, the Great War of [10:00–11:30 _a.m._](https://genius.com/8105785) 4 August 2033—your region has been suffering increasingly erratic weather.
 It's likely to be _either_ extremely hot outside _or_ extremely cold: you don't know which one, but knowing is critical for deciding what protective gear you need to wear on your supply run.
 (The 35K SPF nano-sunblock will be essential if it's Hot, but harmful in the Cold, and _vice versa_ for your synthweave hyperscarf.)

 You think back fondly back to the Plague of '20—in those carefree days, ubiquitous internet access made it easy to get a weather report, or order delivery of supplies, or even fresh meals, right to your door (!!).
 Those days are years long gone, however, and you remind yourself that you should be grateful: the Butlerian Network Killswitch was the only thing that saved humanity from the GPT-12 Uprising of '32.